foonwong/rmarkdown-quickstart/README.md

 -   [Markdown live preview](http://markdownlivepreview.com/): A quick way to understand how to write markdown if you have never written markdown before.
 See instantaneously how the markdown syntax works.
 It's also a great tool for troubleshooting.

+-   [KableExtra](https://haozhu233.github.io/kableExtra/): awesome styling options for your tables.

+#### LaTeX

 -   [ShareLaTeX](https://www.sharelatex.com/): While rstudio does preview for LaTeX math, it's really better to edit LaTeX code with purpose built tools.

 -   [LaTeX-Tutorial.com](https://www.latex-tutorial.com/): An introduction to LaTeX.

--   [KableExtra](https://haozhu233.github.io/kableExtra/): awesome styling options for your tables.
+-   [AMS Short Math Guide for LaTeX](ftp://ftp.ams.org/pub/tex/doc/amsmath/short-math-guide.pdf): For full control over your mathematical notation, be sure to check out this guide from the American Mathematical Society.

 pdf and LaTeX
 -------------